matthewpalmer/Locksmith/README.md

 #### `LocksmithInternetProtocol`

 `LocksmithInternetProtocol` is used with `.InternetPassword` to choose which protocol was used for the interaction with the web service, including `.HTTP`, `.SMB`, and a whole bunch more.
+[Apple’s documentation](https://developer.apple.com/library/ios/documentation/Security/Reference/keychainservices/#//apple_ref/doc/constant_group/Protocol_Values) provides more information on these values.

 ```swift
 public enum {